SpektraSystems/Red-Hat-Modernize-Apps/lab1.md

 In order to login, we will use the `oc` command and then specify the server that we want to authenticate to.

 Go to your OpenShift console and click on your username icon on the top right of the screen to open up the pop-down menu and then select **"Copy Login Command"**.
-This will copy the entire login command, including your login token, to your clipboard
+This will copy the entire login command, including your login token, to your clipboard.
 Then, go to the CodeReady Workspaces Terminal window and paste the login command you copied in the previous step, and press **enter**

 <kbd>![](images/getting-started/oc-login.jpg)</kbd>